szapalo/atomic_entities/Readme.md

 # Atomic Entities
 Unified API of different data sources.
 This package allows for modular ORM-like CRUD operations on datasets the following datasets :
+- SQL (SQLite, Postgresql, MySQL, Oracle, MS-SQL, Firebird, Sybase)
+- MongoDB
+- DynamoDB
+- Shotgrid.

-SQL (SQLite, Postgresql, MySQL, Oracle, MS-SQL, Firebird, Sybase), MongoDB, DynamoDB, Shotgrid.
-Queried data of a single row/document is encasulated in an  `entity` object whose properties are specified by a config file.
+Queried data of a single row/document is encasulated in an  `entity` object whose properties are user-specified in a config file.

 ## Config

-The configuration file (json/yaml)
+The configuration file is, by **default**, accessed by reading the filepath set to the enviroment variable `ATOMIC_ENTITIES_CONFIG` To override in a **local enviroment**, the config can be saved your local workspace directory, with base name `atomic_entities_config`.
+File format supports YAML and JSON.

 ## Example :